Merchant Terms and Conditions

 3. FasaPay Transaction will be considered valid if it has met the criteria as a Successful Transaction by referring to the provisions in the Terms and Conditions.
 If a Successful Transaction has occurred, at the same time, the Merchant is required to submit goods and/or services that have been agreed upon by the Customer who made the Transaction with the Merchant.

-4. The successful Transactions made by the Merchant's Customer through FasaPay Service will be recorded and credited to FasaPay Merchant Account in real time online or at the same time when the Customer makes a Transaction.
+4. The successful Transactions made by the Merchant's Customer through FasaPay Service will be recorded and credited to FasaPay Merchant Account in online real time or at the same time when the Customer makes the Transaction.

-6. The Parties agree that all crediting of FasaPay Transactions is carried out in United States Dollar currency.
+6. The Parties agree that all crediting of FasaPay Transactions is carried out in USDT cryptocurrency.

 3. .
 RIGHTS AND OBLIGATIONS OF FASAPAY

-1. FasaPay is obliged to provide Services with reasonable care and skill.
+1. FasaPay is obliged to provide Services with reasonable attention and skill.

 2. FasaPay is obliged to provide good Services, such as the availability of Customer service or technical services for Merchants related to the use of FasaPay Service.

 4. FasaPay will notify the Merchant about the availability of the latest version of FasaPay API and/or SCI.
-Within 180 days after FasaPay publishes the availability of the latest version of FasaPay API and/or SCI, Merchant will adopt and use the new API and/or SCI version.
-If a Merchant does not wish to adopt and use a new version of API and/or SCI, the Merchant may terminate its use of this service under clause 16.2 (sixteen colons).
+Within 180 calendar days after FasaPay publishes the availability of the latest version of FasaPay API and/or SCI, Merchant will adopt and use the new API and/or SCI version.
+If a Merchant does not wish to adopt and use a new version of API and/or SCI, the Merchant may terminate its use of this service under Clause 17.2 (seventeen colons).

 5. FasaPay considers that the Merchant has agreed to indemnify for all claims actions, loss of demand and/or damage (including attorney's fees) made and/or incurred by Third Parties arising from and/or related to the use of the Service.